PBR/Marker2Sequence/README.rst

  mvn clean install

-This will run the unit-tests which are present in marker2sequence-lib.
+The unit-tests of ``marker2sequence-lib`` are off by default.
 These tests relie on a sparql endpoint being available and containing a defined number of information.

-To build the project without running the unit-test, you can run:
+To build the project with the unit-test, you can run:

- mvn clean install -Dmaven.test.skip=true
+ mvn clean install -DskipTests=false

 License